gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 ##   LieBoth     -0.7047165   0.6271633  1.7507524
 ```

-There is really only one large standardized residual for the *ExamorPaper*
-liars and the *CopyBoth* copiers, with a much larger observed value than
-expected of 2.48.
-The only other medium-sized standardized residuals came
-from the *CopyBoth* copiers column with fewer than expected students in the
-*None* category and more than expected in the *LieBoth* type of lying
-category.
-So we are seeing more than expected that lied somehow and copied
--- we can say this suggests that the students who lie tend to copy too!
+    * There is really only one large standardized residual for the *ExamorPaper* liars and the *CopyBoth* copiers, with a much larger observed value than expected of 2.48.
+The only other medium-sized standardized residuals came from the *CopyBoth* copiers column with fewer than expected students in the *None* category and more than expected in the *LieBoth* type of lying category.
+So we are seeing more than expected that lied somehow and copied -- we can say this suggests that the students who lie tend to copy too!

+6. **Scope of inference:**

+    * There is no causal inference possible here since
+    neither variable was randomly assigned (really neither is
+    explanatory or response here either) but we can extend the
+    inferences to the population of students that these were selected
+    from that would be willing to reveal their GPA (see initial
+    discussion related to some differences in students that wouldn't
+    answer that question).

 ## Analyzing a stratified random sample of California schools	{#section5-11}

 In recent decades, there has been a push for quantification of school performance
-and tying financial punishment and rewards to growth in these metrics.
+and tying financial punishment and rewards to growth in these metrics both for schools and for teachers.
 One
 example is the API (Academic Performance Index) in California that is based
 mainly on student scores on standardized tests.
 It ranges between 200 and 1000
 and year to year changes are of interest to assess "performance" of schools --